Edoardoba/test/create_a_card.md

 Unlike Comment this is a text section that will be available in the resulting data card.
 All the others considerations remain the same.

 # List
-This component allows you to show your results in a more compact way, printing them as a List. it **must** be associated with a query.
+This component allows you to show your results in a more compact way, printing them as a List.
 You can adjust the following properties:

 <p align="center">
   <img src="https://github.com/Edoardoba/test/blob/main/media/list_prop.PNG" />